 Kochi → Thrissur → Kozhikode → Kannur → Kasargod → Udupi → Gokarna → Goa

 Average Time Taken: About 19 hours via NH544

 Famous Things To Do Along Route 3: Explore the Periyar river, visit the spot where Vasco Da Gama stepped first at Kappad Beach, admire the stunning Bekal Fort, explore the port town of Karwar, do not miss out on Gokarna, and much more.

 Mesmerized much?
 Before you sway into your dreamland just looking at the stunning pictures, customize your own trip to Kerala, the way you want it with TravelTriangle.
-And once you’re back, share your travel stories with us at email@example.com.
+So, get ready to explore monsoon in Kerala in 2022 and once you’re back, share your travel stories with us at email@example.com.
 Happy Traveling!

 Disclaimer: TravelTriangle claims no credit for images featured on our blog site unless otherwise noted.
 All visual content is copyrighted to its respectful owners.
 We try to link back to original sources whenever possible.
 If you own the rights to any of the images, and do not wish them to appear on TravelTriangle, please contact us and they will be promptly removed.
 We believe in providing proper attribution to the original author, artist or photographer.

 Frequently Asked Questions About Monsoon In Kerala

 Q. When is monsoon likely to hit Kerala?